eneax/freeCodeCamp-notes/src/02 - JavaScript Algorithms and Data Structures Certification/01 - Basic JavaScript/03 - Declare JavaScript Variables.md

 # Declare JavaScript Variables

 Variables allow computers to store and manipulate data.
-You can think of variable as a simple and shorter name that we use to represent the data we want to refer to, kind of like the `x` and `y` in mathematics.
+You can think of a variable as a simple and shorter name that we use to represent the data we want to refer to, kind of like the `x` and `y` in mathematics.

 Computer variables, however, can store not only numbers, but different values at different times.